ethanolivertroy/killercoda-scenarios/linkerd-fedramp-compliance/step2/text.md

 ### Task 1c: Create ConfigMap for Backend Content

-Let's create a ConfigMap with some HTML content for our backend service to serve and restart the deployment to apply the changes.
-This is crucial - without content in the nginx container, requests will receive empty responses or 403 errors even when authorization policies are correctly configured:
+Let's create a ConfigMap with some HTML content for our backend service to serve and restart the deployment to apply the changes:

 ```bash
 # Create a ConfigMap with content for the backend service